 - Independent study of a particular culture and the influences of that culture on higher education.
 Perspectives taken may be historical, sociological, religious, economic, etc.

-Visit the HIED Global Understanding Component website for additional information and examples of past internships.
+Visit the HIED Global Understanding Requirement website for additional information and examples of past internships.

 The following courses have been offered by the HESA program as electives.
-In some cases, a HIED elective course may be used as a required cognate course.
 A maximum of three credit hours for independent study/directed readings or practicum/internship may be included in the cognate.
-Although additional elective courses (including independent study/directed readings and practicum/internship courses) may not be included in the minimum 63 credit hour requirement for the HIED program, they may be recommended by program advisors to students who have relevant interests and/or who need additional credit hours to fulfill minimum enrollment requirements for students with graduate assistantships (12 credit hours during the fall and spring semesters and nine credit hours during the summer term).
-Students may select electives from all graduate courses at the university.
+Although additional elective courses (including independent study/directed readings and practicum/internship courses) may not be included in the minimum 64 credit hour requirement for the HIED program, they may be recommended by program advisors to students who have relevant interests and/or who need additional credit hours to fulfill minimum enrollment requirements for students with graduate assistantships.
+Students may select electives from all graduate courses at the university or, with advisor approval, transfer graduate credits from another institution.

 CSP 6010: Foundations and Functions of College Student Personnel